ALexeyP0708/js-interfaces/README.md

 - Each subsequent interface replaces the criteria of the previous interfaces if the members match;
 - The criteria must be compatible(compared criteria must be created by the same class).
-- for CriteriaPropertyType criteria, the 'types' set must match, the 'includes' sets must match, the "excludes" sets must match.
+- for PropertyCriteria criteria, the 'types' set must match, the 'includes' sets must match, the "excludes" sets must match.
 - for CriteriaMethodType criteria, criteria for the arguments and  criteria for  the return value must match.
 Also, the set of arguments must match.
 Adding criteria for the remaining arguments is allowed if such criteria in the set "types" are of type undefined or mixed.

-Examples for CriteriaPropertyType
+Examples for PropertyCriteria
 ```js
 //core criteria
 {